AshleyDawson/DoctrineGaufretteStorableBundle/README.md

 });
 ```

-Of course, this is a crude example - but it does show an example of how a file (or meta information about a file) may be changed.
+Of course, this is a crude example - but it does show how a file (or meta information about a file) may be changed.

 It may also be a good idea to mount a subscriber instead of doing a closure-based implementation as I've done above.
 You should always aim to deliver a system that promotes the single responsibility principal!